Today’s review is brought to you by my dad, Colin.

-And I am glad that I did.
-The basic story is the often too familiar tale of a couples seperation and their attempts to function in an ever changing world without the comfort and confidence of facing problems together.
-The stability provided by the crutch of a partner has been taken away.
-And without the warmth of their close supportive mate we witness their struggle to live in an environment that has changed beyond recognition during their time together.
+I am glad that I did.
+The basic story is the often too familiar tale of a couples seperation.
+And their attempts to function in an ever changing world without the comfort and confidence of facing problems together.
+The stability provided by the crutch of a partner is something Guys had taken away.
+Without the warmth of their close supportive mate we witness their struggle to live in an environment that has changed beyond recognition during their time together.

 Rick’s wife Sarah has left him and moved in with Colin.
 New Years Eve and Jerry one of Ricks’s oldest, steady and upright friends suggested that Sarah may have left because Rick had become predictable and boring.
 He could have taken this criticism from anyone but from a staid Mr average like Jerry it particularly hurt.
 Jerry challenged Rick to open himself up to opportunities and new adventures by accepting every invitation he gets in the coming year.
 A little irked by the insinued weakness and frailty in his own personna Rick who was a little inebriated at the time decides to accept the challenge.